-After the shutdown of tourism for much of 2020, international tourism to Colombia is now being allowed again as of late September 2020.
+After the shutdown of tourism for much of 2020, international tourism to Colombia is now being allowed again.
 Here you can learn about the requirements to travel to Colombia and what to expect once in country once you have met the entry requirements for Colombia.
-So read on to learn all you need to know about the travel requirements for Colombia in 2020.
+So read on to learn all you need to know about the travel requirements for Colombia in 2021.

-Note that I will do my very best to keep this up to date, but, as we have all seen in 2020, things can change quickly and unexpectedly, so it may be worth verifying this information, especially if it has been a while since the last update noted below, especially as it relates to other cities besides Cartagena.
+Note that I will do my very best to keep this up to date, but, as we have all seen over the past year, things can change quickly and unexpectedly, so it may be worth verifying this information, especially if it has been a while since the last update noted below and especially as it relates to other cities besides Cartagena.
 Any information you see that is inaccurate, I’d much appreciate you letting me know in a comment!

 *Disclosure: This post contains affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.